CodeAsshole/ZLifeDataGather/readme.md

 There may be updates of `MOZE Output.sql` and they will not show above updately in this readme file.

-4. Export data into json file
+4. Export data as json file.
+Put it under `/Caches` and name it as `MOZE.js`.
+Open it and add `var moze = ` at the very beginning of the file and store it.